-It requires knowing exactly how much space to leave to the floor, and how to anchor the wall.
+It requires knowing exactly how much space to leave between the bottom of the floating wall and the 2×4 on the floor, and how to anchor the wall.
 Most homeowners are not familiar with that process, which is why it’s best left to licensed contractors.

 How to Install Basement Floors

 Installing your own basement flooring is similar to other levels of the house, with a few additional complications.